Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Shared_Security_slides.md

 - Wasm is unfortunately still 2x slower than native compilation.
 - Requires lot of data being provided and available in PoV.
-- Certain limitations enforced to keep parachains compatible with the parachains procol.
+- Certain limitations enforced to keep parachains compatible with the parachains protocol.

 </pba-col>